Beyond Binary

-Andy Darnell, co-founder of NuRealms who identifies as queer, genderqueer and afab (assigned female at bi rth), praises the game-development industry’s inclusivity.
+Andy Darnell, co-founder of NuRealms who identifies as queer, genderqueer and afab (assigned female at birth), praises the game-development industry’s inclusivity.
 A part of what drives Darnell’s (they/them) perspective is Bitforest, a community group for local game developers.

 Darnell entered the industry through Lane Community College’s Simulation and Game Development degree, where they found a professor with whom they started NuRealms, a company that develops independent virtual reality games.